odkr/cgi-runas/README.md

 15. Is the parent directory of the user's home directory, and each of its parent directories, owned by root and neither group- nor world-writable?
-16. Does the value of `PATH_TRANSLATED` end in '.php'?
+16. Does the value of `PATH_TRANSLATED` end with `FNAME_SUFFIX`?

-17. Can environment variables not listed in `ENV_VARS` be unset?
+Unless all of the above conditions are met, *cgi-runas* aborts.

-18. Can the environment variable `PATH` be set to the configuration value `PATH`?
+*cgi-runas* also cleans up the process' environment.

-Unless all of the above conditions are met, *run-php-as* aborts.
+It only keeps environment variables listed in `ENV_VARS` and sets the environment variable `PATH` to the `PATH` given.

 ## Installation

-You use *run-php-as* at your own risk!
+You use *cgi-runas* at your own risk!
 That risk is considerable!

 ----